 In this guide, we have compared Weebly and WordPress under five categories: Ease of usage, Customization, eCommerce, pricing, and SEO.
 If you need an affordable and easy-to-use website builder, Weebly is the way to go.

 On the other hand, WordPress is a great platform if you want more functionality.
-And if you don’t mind setting aside some time to learn.
+Also, it’s great if you don’t mind setting aside some time to learn.
 WordPress also has a community forum where you can get help.

 Now, over to you.
 Go on to make an informed decision about the platform to use.